pabloalmarza/docker-hub-exercises/README.md

 ## Requirements

-All the scenarios use the same resource and software requirements as BD 2022.4.2 with the 10sph.yaml sizing (34 Gb, 10 Gb of disk space at least).
+All the scenarios use the same resource and software requirements as BD 2022.4.2 with the 10sph.yaml sizing (34 Gb, with only 10 Gb of disk space really required).
 Running the process as root is recomended

 ## Restrictions